hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	11456 active+clean

+Repeat the above steps for each OSD node.

 ##File System Tuning {#file-system-tunning}

-XFS Journal Partitions best reside on SSDs, with discrete path and Controller Cache.
-One partition per data, and JBOD for the SSDs, with a ratio of 1 SSD to every 4 Data Partitions.
-Each XFS Data partition ought to be configured with rw, noatime, attr2, inode64, noquota.
-Additional XFS File System configurations to consider: nobarrier, logbsize=256k, logbufs=8, allocsize=4m.
+XFS Journal Partitions best reside on SSDs, with a discrete path and a Controller Cache.
+Additionally, specify One partition per data, and JBOD for the SSDs, with a ratio of one SSD to every four Data Partitions.
+Each XFS Data partition should be configured with rw, noatime, attr2, inode64, noquota.
+Additionally, you should also consider: nobarrier, logbsize=256k, logbufs=8, allocsize=4m.

 For long running Ceph Clusters, XFS fragmentation is useful to monitor and correct.